Somerville (WA)

 Educational outcomes in Somerville fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Somerville trail regional benchmarks; 22.1% of residents aged 15+ hold university degrees compared to 30.4% nationally.
-This gap indicates potential for educational development and skills enhancement.
+Educational qualifications in Somerville lag behind regional benchmarks, with 22.1% of residents aged 15 years and over holding university degrees compared to the Australian average of 30.4%.
+This gap suggests potential for educational development and skill enhancement.
 Bachelor degrees are most common at 15.0%, followed by postgraduate qualifications (5.1%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 42.7% of residents aged 15+ holding vocational credentials – advanced diplomas (9.0%) and certificates (33.7%).
+Trade and technical skills are prominent, with 42.7% of residents aged 15 years and over holding vocational credentials – advanced diplomas (9.0%) and certificates (33.7%).

-Educational participation is high; 34.4% of residents are currently enrolled in formal education, including 14.2% in primary, 9.6% in secondary, and 2.7% pursuing tertiary education.
+Educational participation is notably high, with 34.4% of residents currently enrolled in formal education.
+This includes 14.2% in primary education, 9.6% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education